-After a few weeks the stems should start slowing in growth as they’re start to reach their full height.
-The roots will be entangled with other nearby stems, and possibly also growing out of the substrate.
+After a few weeks, the stems should start slowing in growth as they’re starting to reach their full height.
+The roots will be entangled with other nearby stems, and possibly also grow out of the substrate.

 They need light so don’t put them by any towering decorations that cast a shadow over them.
 If you’re keeping any plants that float on the surface they will need to be in a different part of the tank.

 Since Staurogyne repens covers the bottom of your tank, bottom-dwelling fish are going to get the most enjoyment out of it.